 The risk performance is the current level of concern the risk owner/responsible person has for the risk.
 The rating takes into account the control performance, risk appetite metrics (where applicable or relevant), risk incidents and internal/external environment.
-The risk performance is based on a four-point scale (red, amber, yellow or green).

-Together the risk impact and performance provide valuable information to the Risk Management team on the risks that require greater attention and oversight.
 High materiality risks and/or risks which have the worst performance are displayed in the risk heat map and included in the Risk Management team "area of focus".

 Risk Mitigation is the process of reducing the potential adverse effects of a risk down to an acceptable level i.e., within Convex's risk appetite.
 Risk mitigation is mainly achieved through the implementation of controls and management actions.
-It is the responsibility of each function at CRL and CIL to own and manage their internal control environment.
+It is the responsibility of each function within the Group and each legal entity to own and manage their internal control environment.
 Risk Management provides an independent second line view of each function's internal control environment and reports findings to the relevant committees.
-Risk Management reviews the effectiveness of the CGL, CRL and CIL control environment on a quarterly basis.
+Risk Management reviews the effectiveness of the CGL, CRL, CIL and CES control environment on a quarterly basis.